-Forms to report bullying, harassment, or intimidation are available on the website of the school or in the school offices.
+Forms to report bullying, harassment, or intimidation are available at the school.

 ATTENDANCE/ABSENCES/EXCUSES/TARDIES

 The Board believes that the right to attend public schools places upon students the accompanying responsibility to be faithful in attendance.
 Regular attendance is essential for a student's successful progress in the instructional program.
 Failure to comply with attendance procedures can result in Educational Neglect and Truancy, Title 16-28-12, Code of Alabama.